The minimum requirements for filing a Norwegian patent application/entering the national phase are as follows:

 Rejection & Appeals

-Should your patent application be rejected, the decision can be appealed to the Board of Appeal.
-We will advise you in this connection, should the situation arise.
+Should the application be rejected, the NIPO’s decision can be appealed to the Board of Appeal for Industrial Property Rights.

-If the rejection of a Norwegian application is maintained, it can be brought before the court.
+If the rejection is maintained, it can be brought before the court.
 The Norwegian court system consists of the District Court, the Appeals Court and the Supreme Court, but patent cases rarely reach the Supreme Court.

 Our in-house attorneys-at-law have a broad experience in all matters concerning intellectual property, and are fully qualified to litigate your case in court.
 Many of our patent attorneys have solid experience as expert witnesses or judges in litigation.